-- Prepare an Electric Vehicle Charger Inventory Report, in a template provided by the CAM, that includes: - o For chargers serving light-duty electric vehicles: - Number of public AC charging ports aggregated at the county level by charging network provider - Number of shared private AC charging ports aggregated at the county level by charging network provider - Number of public DC fast charging ports aggregated at the county level by charging network provider - Number of shared private DC fast charging ports aggregated at the county level by charging network provider - For chargers serving medium- and/or heavy-duty vehicles: - Number of public AC charging ports aggregated at the county level by charging network provider - Number of shared private AC charging ports aggregated at the county level by charging network provider - Number of public DC fast charging ports aggregated at the county level by charging network provider - Number of shared private DC fast charging ports aggregated at the county level by charging network provider - Number of other publicly available charging ports at the county level by charging network provider - Number of other depot charging ports by power output (less than 50 kilowatts (kW), between 50 - 150 kW, 150 kW - 350 kW, 350 kW and above) at the county level by charging network provider (if applicable) - Submit the Electric Vehicle Charger Inventory Report to the CAM, no later than 30 calendar days after the Agreement is executed and then each calendar half-year thereafter.
+- Prepare an Electric Vehicle Charger Inventory Report that includes: - For chargers serving light-duty electric vehicles: - Number of public AC charging ports aggregated at the county level by charging network provider - Number of shared private AC charging ports aggregated at the county level by charging network provider - Number of public DC fast charging ports aggregated at the county level by charging network provider - Number of shared private DC fast charging ports aggregated at the county level by charging network provider

+- For chargers serving MDHD vehicles: - Number of public AC charging ports aggregated at the county level by charging network provider - Number of shared private AC charging ports aggregated at the county level by charging network provider - Number of public DC fast charging ports aggregated at the county level by charging network provider - Number of shared private DC fast charging ports aggregated at the county level by charging network provider - Number of other publicly available charging ports at the county level by charging network provider - Number of other depot charging ports by power output (less than 50 kilowatts (kW), between 50 - 150 kW, 150 kW - 350 kW, 350 kW and above) at the county level by charging network provider (if applicable) - Submit the Electric Vehicle Charger Inventory Report to the CAM no later than 30 calendar days after the agreement is executed and then each calendar half-year thereafter.
 Reports are due at the end of July and end of January.

-Product:
+Recipient Product: